htmlcoder1562/scratchattach-tests/README.md

 * Make sure you have pip installed.***
 * In linux, type in: pip install scratchattach*
-* If you are on windows, do: pip install -U scratchattach*
+* If you are on windows, do: pip install scratchattach*
 * Make an account in Scratch.
 Remember your details.**
 * STAY IN LINUX/WINDOWS!!!!!!!!!!!!*
 * Have fun!*